vanajatech/vanajatech/README.md

 ## 🎓 Learning Gatsby

 Looking for more guidance?
-Full documentation for Gatsby lives [on the website](https://www.gatsbyjs.org/).
+Full documentation for Gatsby lives [on their website](https://www.gatsbyjs.org/).
 Here are some places to start:

-- **For most developers, we recommend starting with the Gatsby team's [in-depth tutorial for creating a site with Gatsby](https://www.gatsbyjs.org/tutorial/).** It starts with zero assumptions about your level of ability and walks through every step of the process.
+- **For most developers, we recommend starting with the Gatsby's [in-depth tutorial for creating a site with Gatsby](https://www.gatsbyjs.org/tutorial/).** It starts with zero assumptions about your level of ability and walks through every step of the process.

 - **To dive straight into code samples, head [to their documentation](https://www.gatsbyjs.org/docs/).** In particular, check out the _Guides_, _API Reference_, and _Advanced Tutorials_ sections in the sidebar.